Perhaps you’ve decided that it’s time to start considering life insurance to protect your family or loved ones in the event something happens to you.

 With all the factors to consider with selecting the type of policy you need, the amount of coverage to protect your loved ones, and which insurance company is strong and stable enough to be around for the next 30 or 50 years, it can be very helpful to seek the advice of a licensed insurance advisor.

 You should never expect to do this on your own.
 If that’s your preference, you can certainly obtain coverage on your own.
-However, given the complexity of the life insurance market, and the importance of a policy that responds when needed, you might want to consider the help of a licensed advisor.
+However, given the complexity of the life insurance market, and the importance of selecting a policy with the appropriate terms & conditions so that it responds when needed, you might want to consider the help of a licensed advisor.

 If you’d like to learn more, contact one of our Licensed Advisors .
 We’re here to help.